FlowFuse/flowfuse/docs/install/kubernetes/azure.md

 Node-RED default value.

+### HTTPS with Nginx Ingress

+Azure's LoadBalancer does not support doing TLS termination so HTTPS certificates will either need to up added to AKS as Kubernetes Secrets or make use of
+Certificate Manager to provision certificates either from LetsEncrypt or other ACME Certificate Authorities.

 ## Persistent Storage

 If making use of the Persistent Storage feature you will need to provide a StorageClass that support MultiPod mounting.